expo/expo/docs/versions/unversioned/sdk/filesystem.md

 title: FileSystem
 ---

 Provides access to a file system stored locally on the device.
-Changes to the file system are persisted across restarts of your app.
-Each Expo app has a separate file system root and has no access to the file system of other Expo apps.
-The path `'/'` refers to the root of the app's file system.
+Each Expo app has a separate file systems and has no access to the file system of other Expo apps.
+The API takes `file://` URIs pointing to local files on the device to identify files.
+Each app only has read and write access to locations under the following directories:

+-   **`Expo.FileSystem.documentDirectory`**

+  `file://` URI pointing to the directory where user documents for this app will be stored.
+Files stored here will remain until explicitly deleted by the app.
+Ends with a trailing `/`.
+Example uses are for files the user saves that they expect to see again.

+-   **`Expo.FileSystem.cacheDirectory`**

+  `file://` URI pointing to the directory where temporary files used by this app will be stored.
+Files stored here may be automatically deleted by the system when low on storage.
+Example uses are for downloaded or generated files that the app just needs for one-time usage.

+So, for example, the URI to a file named `'myFile'` under `'myDirectory'` in the app's user documents directory would be `Expo.FileSystem.documentDirectory + 'myFile/myDirectory'`.

-### `Expo.FileSystem.getInfoAsync(path, options)`
+### `Expo.FileSystem.getInfoAsync(fileUri, options)`

 Get metadata information about a file or directory.

 #### Arguments

--   **path (_string_)** --
+-   **fileUri (_string_)** --

-  The path to the file or directory.
+  `file://` URI to the file or directory.

 -   **options (_object_)** --